maxzuo/HITSystem/README.md

     python CSVtoSQL.py -c "calculations.csv" -db "hits.db" -ct "int float varchar(255) date time" -t "PRACTICES"

 * CSV file path.
 Path to the CSV file you wish to add as a table to your database.
-* SQLite databsae file path.
+* SQLite database file path.
 File path to the SQLite database you wish to add to.
 * Data element types.
 SQLite types which correlate to each column in the CSV file.
     * Supported types include: int, float, varchar, char. *Support for date and time have been implemented in the last commit.
 Bugs are very plausible.
 Contact me if you believe you've found an issue.*